-158. Gender stereotype still exists due to social norms in intra-household labor division and decision making thereby female typically spend most of daily time for unpaid domestic works whereas male spend most of their time for paid work and social activities outside their home.
+143. Gender stereotype still exists due to social norms in intra-household labor division and decision making thereby female typically spend most of daily time for unpaid domestic works whereas male spend most of their time for paid work and social activities outside their home.
 Albeit most decisions rest with female member, particularly for domestic works, daily diet, decision making in agricultural production is mainly made by male who is more directly involved in and thus knowledgeable about cultivation practices, innovation, labor arrangement, and market - thanks to their widely accepted social mobility.
 As a result, female appears less confident in income generation activities, such as identifying new income generation opportunities and making it happen.
 They are also less likely to be able to visit friends, relatives in nearly area (villages, neighbouring province) as they must ask for permission of their husband.
 As gender stereotype is part of the social norms that is nested within the cultural practices of each ethnic group, there is a risk of reaction from male counterparts if the project promotes the role of their female counterpart - to a level that deviates from the traditional role of women, labor division, and decision making within their own family.

-4.5 MITIGATION MEASURES FOR ENVIRONMENTAL AND SOCIAL RISKS AND IMPACTS activities, location, scope, scale, sensitivity, nature and magnitude of the potential environmental and social risks that are associated with them.
+4.5 MITIGATION MEASURES FOR ENVIRONMENTAL AND SOCIAL RISKS AND IMPACTS

+144. Environmental and social risks and impacts associated with certain types of Project activities and people (including project workers) are summarized in Table 4.1 below.
+Each type of risk is rated on one of the following scales (low, moderate, or substantial) based on the type of activities, location, scope, scale, sensitivity, nature and magnitude of the potential environmental and social risks that are associated with them.
 The risk rating (as in table below) also takes into account the capacity of PMU and those directly involved project implementation (e.g. contractors, service providers, community mobilizers and village facilitators) in managing identified environmental and social risks and impacts vis-a-vis ESMF requirements.
 Under RRPM II, the term risk refers to the interaction between the probability of the risk materializing and the severity of its impact on the achievement of the intended results at project level, including project objective and project's result sustainability.